SkillsFundingAgency/dfc-app-discoverskillsandcareers/README.md

 To run the project, start the web application.
 Once running, browse to the main entrypoint which is the "https://localhost:44342/dysac".

-This will list allow you start a new assessment or you can return to a existing assessment.
+This will allow you start a new assessment or you can return to a existing assessment.

 ## Deployments